jazd/Business/README.md

 * Linking tables almost always consist of the names of the tables that are linked
 * Queries read well
 * No schema rules carried out outside of the database server

+The original idea for this schema comes from my gilr Origins/peopleSchema.sql, a schema I created back in 2002.
+Back then I was using the RCS source control system.